ithaka/shopping-cart-interview-exercise/README.md

                             +-----------------------+

-Assignment 1: Complete the purchase (GET and POST) functionality on PurchaseWebAPI.java What are the pros and cons of your approach?
+Assignment 1: Complete the purchase (GET and POST) functionality on PurchaseWebAPI.java You'll have to replace the dummy implementation PurchaseWebAPI and OrderService.
+What are the pros and cons of your approach?
 Do you have design suggestions?

+You can put your notes right here in the README.md file.

 - An order should consist of a delivery address (just a street name is sufficient), a payment method (a single text field to capture how payment will take place is also sufficient),